pmelchior/usrp-sciprog/projects/transit/readme.md

 #Fit a transiting planet signal with a trapezoid model

-1. Write a function that takes a filename as an argument and returns two
-arrays: `time` and `flux`, read from the file.
+1. Write a function that takes the object numer (e.g. 7016.01) as an argument and returns two arrays: `time` and `flux`, read from the data file.

 2. Write a function that takes a filename as an argument and plots time vs. flux.